Canine Hip Dysplasia (CHD) is often a misunderstood crippling disease. The word dysplasia means abnormal growth of the canine hip.

 - Whining or making noises for no apparent reason

-It is possible for a pet to have hip dysplasia and initially show no symptoms.
+A dog can have hip dysplasia and initially show no symptoms.
 The disease will become more evident to owners as their dog ages.

 The only method to positively determine if a dog has hip dysplasia is by x-rays taken by a veterinarian.